gezalore/verilator/docs/guide/languages.rst

 Generated Clocks
 ----------------

-Verilator attempts to deal with generated and gated clocks correctly, however some cases cause problems in the scheduling algorithm which is optimized for performance.
-The safest option is to have all clocks as primary inputs to the model, or wires directly attached to primary inputs.
+Verilator attempts to deal with all generated and gated clocks correctly.
-For proper behavior clock enables may also need the :option:`/*verilator&32;clock_enable*/` metacomment.

 Gate Primitives